Graduate Program Policies and Information

 The Federal Stafford Loan Program is available for students admitted to and enrolled in the graduate program.
 Also available are Graduate Plus Loans.
 Grad Plus eligibility is based on the applicant not having an adverse credit history.
 These loans are administered through Husson University’s financial aid office.
 To become eligible, you must complete the FAFSA (Free Application for Federal Student Aid).
 Alternative Loan information is also available.
 Please contact the financial aid office for further information.

 Off-campus rooms and apartments are available in Bangor and the surrounding communities.
-Living accommodations are scarce, however, so the student is advised to arrange for housing in advance of initial enrollment.
+Due to the local demand for housing, student are advised to make appropriate arrangements in advance of initial enrollment.
 All inquiries about residence hall spaces should be sent to the Dean of Student Affairs.